 The Company's bid market is defined as the aggregate dollar value of domestic dredging projects on which the Company bid or could have bid if not for capacity constraints or other considerations ("bid market").
-The Company experienced an average combined bid market share in the U.S. of 35% over the prior three years, including 39%, 59%, 21% and 30% of the domestic capital, coastal protection, maintenance and rivers & lakes sectors, respectively.
+The Company experienced an average combined bid market share in the U.S. of 35% over the prior three years, including 39%, 59%, 21% and 30% of the domestic capital, coastal protection, maintenance and rivers & lakes sectors, respectively, exclusive of liquefied natural gas ("LNG") projects.

 The Company's largest domestic customer is the U.S. Army Corps of Engineers (the "Corps"), which has responsibility for federally funded projects related to navigation and flood control of U.S. waterways.
-In the first six months of 2023, the Company's dredging revenues earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and the U.S. Navy were approximately 86% of dredging revenues, above the Company's prior three-year average of 75%.
+In the first nine months of 2023, the Company's dredging revenues earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and the U.S. Navy were approximately 80% of dredging revenues, above the Company's prior three-year average of 75%.

 The Company's vessels are subject to periodic regulatory dry dock inspections to verify that the vessels have been maintained in accordance with the rules of the U.S. Coast Guard and the American Bureau of Shipping ("ABS") and that recommended repairs have been satisfactorily completed.
 Regulatory dry dock frequency is a statutory requirement mandated by the U.S. Coast Guard and the ABS.
 The Company's vessels undergo regulatory dry-docks every two to three years or every five years, depending on the vessel type and may also go into dry dock on an as-needed basis for upgrades, maintenance and repairs.
-The Company experienced regulatory dry dock inspections on two dredges in the second quarter of 2023.
-The dry dock vessels are expected to return to work in the third quarter of 2023.
+During the third quarter of 2023, the Company returned to work one of the vessels that was dry docked for regulatory inspections as of June 30, 2023.
+The other vessel that was dry docked as of June 30, 2023 is scheduled to return to work in the fourth quarter of 2023.
+One other vessel was dry docked for maintenance and repairs and returned to work during the third quarter of 2023.
+By comparison, the Company experienced regulatory dry dock inspections on three dredges in the third quarter of 2022, two of which remained in regulatory dry dock at quarter end.
+An additional vessel was out for repairs during the period that returned to work in the fourth quarter of 2022.

-The Company has taken action on cost reductions and fleet adjustments.
 In 2022, the Company retired the 42-year-old hopper dredge, the Terrapin Island.
-Beginning in 2023, the Company chose to cold stack some of its equipment with minimal crews and cost to adjust to the then current difficult market conditions.
-The equipment can be easily reactivated when the Company sees improvements in the bid market.
-The Company currently has three major dredges cold stacked, of which one is expected to be reactivated for work later this year.
-The Company may reactivate more cold stacked equipment given the 2023 bid market outlook and recent wins.
+During 2023, the Company has continued to remain focused on cost reductions and fleet adjustments.
+In addition to adjusting its general and administrative and overhead cost structures, beginning in 2023, the Company chose to temporarily cold stack some of its equipment with minimal crews and cost to adjust to the then current difficult market conditions.
+The equipment can be easily reactivated when market conditions are favorable for the Company.
+As of the end of the third quarter of 2023, the Company had two major dredges cold stacked.